-Although there is still a slim chance that the fourth quarter produces some rate compression, when freight levels are at an all-time high, there is little motivation for the three major shipping alliances to drop rates significantly during the remaining calendar year.
+Although there is still a slim chance that the fourth quarter produces some rate compression – or a downturn in the need for e-commerce logistics.
+When freight levels are at an all-time high, there is little motivation for the three major shipping alliances to drop rates significantly during the remaining calendar year.

 Shippers looking to 2021 would be wise to consider contingency budgeting – especially if you are a major importer competing in a supply chain environment that continues to be affected by ongoing growth in online sales and e-commerce logistics.